RediSearch/RediSearch/docs/Commands.md

 After deletion, the document can be re-added to the index.
 It will get a different internal id and will be a new document from the index's POV.

-!!! warning "FT.DEL does NOT delete the actual document!"
+!!! warning "FT.DEL does not delete the actual document By default!"

-        Since RediSearch regards documents as separate entities to the index, and allows things like adding existing documents or indexing without saving the document - FT.DEL only deletes the reference to the document from the index, not the actual Redis HASH key where the document is stored.
+        Since RediSearch regards documents as separate entities to the index, and allows things like adding existing documents or indexing without saving the document - by default FT.DEL only deletes the reference to the document from the index, not the actual Redis HASH key where the document is stored.

-        If you want to delete the HASH storing the documents, a further **DEL {doc_id}** needs to be issued.
+        Specifying **DD** (Delete Document) after the document ID, will make RediSearch also delete the actual document **if it is in the index**.

+        Alternatively, you can just send an extra **DEL {doc_id}** to redis and delete the document directly.
 You can run both of them in a MULTI transaction.

 ### Parameters